 To avert such a negative 2025 outcome, policies need to change quickly.
 This may be possible in Europe and Japan, and to a lesser extent in Asia, where fiscal policy can be eased aggressively-but not so much in the U.S. At current tariff levels, duties collected would be over 3% of gross domestic product (GDP).3 The previous highest tariff revenue collected was 0.5% of GDP in the mid-1930s.4 Why is it so much higher now?
 Globalization.
 Global trade is much bigger now than in the 1930s, and imports are a much larger percentage of the economy.
 Indeed, U.S. imports top \$3 trillion per year.
 As a reminder, tariffs are a tax on U.S. consumers and corporations, and this would represent the largest tax increase since the 1960s.
 We believe the implications of this fiscal contraction are ominous and would result in a draconian tightening of fiscal policy.
-Estimates suggest a GDP reduction of 1%-2% of GDP, which would take the economic growth rate to zero or below.
-The disposition of U.S. tariff revenue, ignoring the inflationary implications, will be critical to the U.S. economic outlook.
-Unfortunately, changes in fiscal policy are at the mercy of the U.S. Congress, which is stuck in a budget resolution process that will likely take until the end of summer to resolve.
-If tariff revenue was recycled
+Estimates suggest a GDP reduction of 1%-2% of GDP, which would take the economic growth rate to zero or below.6 The disposition of U.S. tariff revenue,

-&lt;sup>3 Source: Minack Advisors April 3, 2025.
+3 Source: Minack Advisors April 3, 2025.

-&lt;sup>4 Source: Minack Advisors April 3, 2025.
+4 Source: Minack Advisors April 3, 2025.

-&lt;sup>5 Source: Deutsche Bank Research April 2025.
+5 Source: Deutsche Bank Research April 2025.

-&lt;sup>6 Source: Deutsche Bank Research April 2025.
+6 Source: Deutsche Bank Research April 2025.